 The population falling within the Union at the 1831 census had been 9,297 with parishes ranging in size from South Malling (population 705) to Lewes—St John-under-the-Castle (2,421).
 The average annual poor-rate expenditure for the period 1832-35 had been £5,770 or 12s.5d. per head of the population.

-After its formation, Lewes Union continued to use existing parish workhouse premises on South Sreet and St Nicholas Street, for the enlargement of which the Poor Law Commissioners authorized an expenditure of £900 in 1836.
-The St Anne's parish workhouse on the High Street was used as a residential school for the union's pauper children.
+After its formation, Lewes Union continued to use existing parish workhouse premises on South Sreet and St Nicholas Lane, for the enlargement of which the Poor Law Commissioners authorized an expenditure of £900 in 1836.
+The St Anne's workhouse on the High Street was used as a residential school for the union's pauper children.

 The main building was constructed on a corridor plan and had numerous gables.
 A single storey entrance block ran along the south of the site.